 Triple Chocolate Cookies from the Food Network Channel's "Healthy Appetite with Ellie Krieger"

-¼ c butter, softened (I used 2 tbsp butter + 2 tbsp unsweetened applesauce.)
+¼ c butter, softened (Option: 2 tbsp butter + 2 tbsp unsweetened applesauce)

 ½ c ¼ c dark brown sugar

-¼ c white sugar (I use evaporated cane juice sugar.)
+¼ c white sugar (I use coconut sugar.)

 1 egg